When the Body Says No: How Stress and Love Shaped a MS Journey

 We like to believe that disease is random.
 Genes, bad luck, maybe the price of ageing.
 But that’s only part of the story.
 The truth is harsher, and more hopeful at the same time.

-I know this not from theory, but from a woman I once loved.
+I know this not from theory, but from someone who was a dear friend of mine.

 The Beginning, MS Symptoms in an Unhappy Marriage: When Illness First Appeared

-When I first met her as a client, she had already been diagnosed with Multiple Sclerosis.
+When I first met her during skeeler class, she had already been diagnosed with Multiple Sclerosis.
 The evidence was there: white spots on her brain scans, tingling in her skin, and a leg that sometimes dragged when she walked.
 The neurologists were convinced.
 MS was a lifelong condition, they said.
 The best she could do was manage the decline.

-She just stepped out of her marriage, as they lived more like brother and sister, having their own bedroom rather than partners.
-The relationship was flat, financially safe in a practical sense, but devoid of joy and intimacy.
+She told me she just stepped out of her marriage, as they lived more like brother and sister, having their own bedroom rather than partners.
+The relationship was not bad but flat, financially safe in a practical sense, but devoid of joy and intimacy.
 She was living, not thriving.

 And something extraordinary happened: her symptoms began to fade.